Lakshmikarna: Alliance with Someshvara II

 After the death of the Kalyani Chalukya king Someshvara I, his two sons Someshvara II and Vikramaditya VI struggled to gain the throne.
 Lakshmikarna allied with Someshvara II, while the Paramara king Jayasimha sided with Vikramaditya VI.
 The combined army of Lakshmikarna and Someshvara II attacked the Paramara kingdom of Malwa, and captured it after dethroning Jayasimha.
 However, Bhoja's brother Udayaditya defeated Lakshmikarna, and took control of the Paramara kingdom around 1073 CE.

 Personal life

 Lakshmikarna married a Huna princess called Avalla-devi.
 According to the Kalachuri inscriptions, Lakshmikarna crowned his son Yashahkarna as the king, which suggests that he abdicated the throne in favour of his son.
-This must have happened around 1073 CE, as a 1076 CE inscription of Yashahkarna mentions some of the new king's campaigns..Though he had other two elder daughters Veerashree and Yuvanashree, who was wife to Vigraha Pala III.
+This must have happened around 1073 CE, as a 1076 CE inscription of Yashahkarna mentions some of the new king's campaigns.Though he had other two elder daughters Veerashree and Yuvanashree, who was wife to Vigrahapala III.